EmilioSchi/Niched-Pareto-Genetic-Algorithm-NPGA/README.md

 - *t<sub>dom</sub>* >> 20% of N; cause the algorithm to prematurely converge to a small portion of the front.
 Alternative tradeoffs were never even found.

 ##  Fitness Sharing
 Goldberg and Richardson defined a sharing function [3].
 They describe the idea of fitness sharing in a GA as a way of promoting stable sub-population, or species.
 The focus of fitness sharing is to distribute the population in search space over a number of different peaks, which are possible Pareto-optimal solutions.
 So, fitness sharing helps the algorithm to maintain the population diversity.
 Goldberg and Richardson say that when the candidates are either both dominated or both non-dominated, it is likely that they are in the same equivalance class.
 We are interested in maintaining diversity along the front, and most of the individuals in these equivalence classes can be labeled “equally” fit, so, the “best fit” candidate is determined to be that candidate which has the least number of individuals in its niche.
-If we wish to maintain useful diversity on population, it is apparent that it would be best to choose the candidate that has the smaller **niche count** *m_i*.
+If we wish to maintain useful diversity on population, it is apparent that it would be best to choose the candidate that has the smaller **niche count** *m<sub>i</sub>*.
 The competitor with lowest niche count won the tournament.

 ## Installation